 “Single Mom, Unemployed, Anything Helps”

 This is the first post in a three-part series about the power of business to transform the lives of the poor.
 Read the second and third posts here.
-This series is related to our upcoming event, Creating Good Jobs for Our Community.
+This series is related to our past event, Creating Good Jobs for Our Community.

 One of my neighbors spends her days at the corner of 6th Avenue and York Street holding a sign that reads, “Single mom, unemployed, anything helps.”
 She’s a frequent presence at this intersection — so frequent, I’ve grown accustomed to seeing her red hair as I speed by on my way to work.